Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     conman.conf-------------------> /mnt/cow/rw/etc/conman.conf...OK
     ```

-1. Optionally set the hostname, print it into the hostname file.
+1. Set the hostname and print it into the hostname file.
    > Do not confuse other admins and name the LiveCD "ncn-m001", please append the "-pit" suffix
    > which will indicate that the node is booted from the LiveCD.